how to jump higher in beach volleyball-increase your vertical jump for beach volleyball

 If you want a sample of our programs, give our completely free three workouts for an increased vertical jump a try.

 You know that guy at the gym, who seems to be doing one set every five minutes, spending more time on Instagram and TikTok than his actual workout?
-Yeah, that’s going to be you, if you want to increase your vertical in beach volleyball as quickly as possible.
+Yeah, that’s going to be you, if you want to increase your vertical jump in beach volleyball as quickly as possible.
 Our program features up to six sets per exercise, with one to five reps each, with lots and lots and lots of rest between (3-5 minutes).

 “If you’re like me, you’re probably thinking that you’re never doing enough, that you could always do more, that you can’t take an off day,” Burik said.
 “Some people hate the look and feel of sitting at the gym, just standing there, some people hate that.
-But if you’re a volleyball player, you need to get used to that.
+But if you’re a volleyball player, you need to get used to that."

 How long should I rest between sets for vertical jump training?

-Here's the ironic little secret: The less you do, the more your gains.
-Don’t take this too far, of course.
-If you just go to 24 Hour Fitness and look at the people lifting, you won’t simply become the highest jumper on the beach by virtue of osmosis.
 But it is critical to keep in mind what we’re training for; we’re working for max strength and explosiveness, not aesthetics.
 If your goal is to look fantastic and get ripped, then you’re welcome to do drop sets and super sets and high-rep sets in minimal rest circuits that are common among your Average Joe at the gym, because they're there simply to stave off the dreaded dad bod.

 But Average Joe’s goals are not our goals.

-Our goals are to increase our vertical in beach volleyball, so we’re bouncing balls, swatting shots, and winning matches.
+Our goals are to increase our vertical jump in beach volleyball, so we’re bouncing balls, swatting shots, and winning matches.

 And if that’s our goal, the frequency and volume with which we lift is going to be different than your lift if you’re simply trying to look good.
 Our goal is function, not appearance.
 So, between sets, we're going to rest -- a lot.
 Three to five minutes is a good number to shoot for.
 Do some breathing exercises.
-Mobility.
+Do some mobility.
 Listen to a podcast.
 Whatever you do, let your body recover, so your next set can be an explosive one.

-“Every foot contact that you have that is a max jump – a depth jump, a power clean, a hang clean – we’re going to start counting those, and if you look at the program you’ve written for yourself, and you see five sets of 10 squats for day one, you only have 50 jumps left for the entire week if you’re talking about vertical leap training,” Burik said.
+“Every foot contact that you have that is a max jump – a depth jump, a power clean, a hang clean – we’re going to start counting those, and if you look at the program you’ve written for yourself, and you see five sets of 10 squats for day one, you only have 50 jumps left for the entire week if you’re talking about serious vertical jump training,” Burik said.
 “If you do 60 box jumps for some reason in one workout, you only have 40 left in the week.

 “When you train, your body listens to the way you train.
 So if you train yourself to jump at 70 percent, it’s never going to know what it’s like to jump 100 percent.
 One hundred is going to be your ceiling for maximum effort.”